Dreaker75/re-emerald/FUTURE_PLANS.md

  - Add a way to earn all missing Ribbons
  - Pressing L on the overworld will bring out a list of registered items (up to 10)
  - Pressing R on the overworld will bring out a list of useful things (toggle auto run, Sweet Scent (If an appropiate mon exists in party), consumables like Repels, etc)
+ - Add the Ruby-exclusive Trick House puzzle based on Mossdeep City Gym and change the strength one to use the Japanese version?

 ## Backlog
 Features here are things I'd like to add once everything else above has been implemented.
 Still debating whether to make these part of the base Re:Emerald or do it under a new name, as these are features that will significantly change the base of Pokemon Emerald.